Skip to main content

 Partitioning

-The table is partitioned by month on the started_at column.
-When you query JOB_METRICS, include a time-range filter on started_at (for example, last 7 or 30 days) so the engine can skip irrelevant partitions and run faster.
+Partitioned by month on started_at.
+Include a time-range filter on started_at (for example, last 7 or 30 days) so the engine can skip irrelevant partitions.

 Sort order

-Rows are stored in order of tenant_id, service_name, job_name, then started_at (all ascending).
-Queries that filter or group by these columns in a similar order typically perform better.
+Rows are sorted by tenant_idservice_namejob_namestarted_at (all ascending).
+Queries that filter or group by these columns in order typically perform better.

 Custom metrics by job type